twhoff/timeboxer/README.md

 -   **Purpose**: Manages data persistence for the application using IndexedDB.
 -   **Key Features**:
-    -   Defines data structures for `TimeBlock` and `Schedule`.
+    -   Defines data structures for `TimeBlock`, `Schedule`, and `Note`.
     -   Initializes the database with necessary stores.
-    -   Provides CRUD operations for time blocks and schedules.
+    -   Provides CRUD operations for time blocks, schedules, and notes.
     -   Manages a color rotation value for dynamic color assignment.
 -   **Technologies**: Utilizes the `idb` package for a promise-based IndexedDB interaction.

-### `TimeBlockGrid.tsx`
+### `NoteBubble.tsx`

--   **Purpose**: Serves as the primary UI component for displaying and interacting with time blocks.
+-   **Purpose**: Provides a UI component for creating and displaying notes associated with specific time blocks.
 -   **Key Features**:
-    -   Utilizes `useTimeBlockContext` for state management.
+    -   Allows users to add and edit notes within a bubble interface.
+    -   Integrates with the `CloudShape` component for a visually appealing design.
-    -   Handles user interactions for adding, deleting, and adjusting time blocks.
+    -   Supports keyboard shortcuts for saving and closing notes.
-    -   Dynamically renders time blocks with visual feedback (e.g., confetti on delete, bouncing animation).
--   **Technologies**: Built with React, integrating custom hooks like `useTimeBlockPlacement` and `useConfetti`.
+-   **Technologies**: Built with React, utilizing portals and hooks for effect management.

-### `TimeBlockContext.tsx`
+### `TimeBlock.tsx`

--   **Purpose**: Establishes a global state management system for time blocks and schedules.
+-   **Purpose**: Serves as a component for individual time block representation.
 -   **Key Features**:
-    -   Exports `useTimeBlockContext` hook for accessing the context.
+    -   Integrates `NoteBubble` for note-taking functionality.
+    -   Manages interactions for displaying and editing notes.
-    -   Manages state for time blocks, schedules, and the selected schedule.
+    -   Utilizes context for state management of time blocks and notes.
-    -   Implements persistence with loading and saving data to IndexedDB.
--   **Technologies**: Utilizes React Context and Hooks for effective state management across components.
+-   **Technologies**: Built with React, leveraging custom hooks and context for state management.

-### `useTimeBlockPlacement.ts`
+### `CloudShape.tsx`

--   **Purpose**: Manages the logic for placing and dragging time blocks within the grid.
+-   **Purpose**: Provides a visual SVG component used in the `NoteBubble`.
 -   **Key Features**:
-    -   Provides interactive logic for adding new blocks and adjusting existing ones.
-    -   Offers real-time visual feedback during drag operations.
-    -   Integrates with `useTimeBlockContext` for reflecting changes in the global state.
+    -   Renders multiple bubble shapes to create a cloud-like appearance.
+    -   Scales dynamically based on provided dimensions and colors.
--   **Technologies**: A custom React hook that leverages mouse event handling and UUID generation for unique identifiers.
+-   **Technologies**: React component utilizing SVG for vector graphics.

-### `timeBlockUtils.ts`

--   **Purpose**: Contains utility functions to support time block operations.
--   **Key Features**:
-    -   Provides functions for formatting time intervals and managing block styles.
-    -   Includes helper functions to ensure correct event handling.
--   **Technologies**: JavaScript utilities to facilitate component logic.

 ### Core Features Implemented

 -   **Bi-Directional Growth for Time Blocks**: Enables time blocks to expand or shrink in both directions for more flexible time management.
--   **Persistence Mechanism**: Enhanced to ensure the reliable storage and retrieval of time blocks, improving the application's usability across sessions.
+-   **Persistence Mechanism**: Enhanced to ensure the reliable storage and retrieval of time blocks and notes, improving application's usability across sessions.
 -   **Static Layout and Design Tokens**: Transitioned to a static layout using CSS variables for design tokens, facilitating easier theming and consistent styling.
 -   **Tooling and Quality Assurance**: Added ESLint and Prettier for code quality, along with TypeScript conversion for type safety, enhancing overall code maintainability and development experience.
 -   **Animation and UI Feedback**: Introduced animations for time blocks and added visual indicators (like confetti on certain actions), enriching the user interface and interaction feedback.
+-   **Note Management**: Allows users to create, edit, and delete notes associated with time blocks, providing an additional layer of functionality for time management.

 ### Recent Fixes and Improvements